filipe-m-almeida/gsheetcryptotracker/README.md

 Implements a set of functions in Google Apps Script that import and sync blockchains transactions into Google Sheets.

-Everyblock chain is supported as long as there is an etherscan API for it.
+Every EVM blockchain is supported as long as there is an etherscan API for it.

 ## Usage